 After harvest both matcha and sencha teas are quickly steamed to preserve the bright green color.
 After drying, sencha is pressed and then ready to be consumed.

-For matcha, the tea leaves are further inspected with all the veins and hard parts being removed.
+For matcha, the tea leaves are further inspected with all the hard parts, like stems and veins, being removed.
 Then the carefully selected leaves undergo a unique stone-grinding process.
 Thus matcha powder is made.

 And although both sencha and matcha are rich in antioxidants and have a variety of health benefits, when we consume matcha we get a fuller spectrum of these nutrients.
 This is because matcha is ground up and when we drink it we are consuming the whole leaf.
 On the other hand, when we brew sencha there is a limit to the nutrients that leave the tea leaf into the brew.
 Check out the following blog posts to see how you can consume more nutrients when enjoying sencha: